 - Skin color change

 - Sore on the vulva

-Practicing safer sex may decrease your risk of vulvar cancer.
+Practicing safer sex may decrease your risk for vulvar cancer.
 This includes using condoms to protect against sexually transmitted infections (STIs).

 Cancer - vulva; Cancer - perineum; Cancer - vulvar; Genital warts - vulvar cancer; HPV - vulvar cancer

 Frumovitz M. Neoplastic diseases of the vulva and vagina.
 In: Lobo RA, Gershenson DM, Lentz GM, Valea FA, eds.
 Comprehensive Gynecology.
 7th ed.
 Philadelphia, PA: Elsevier; 2017:chap 30.

 Jhingran A, Russell AH, Seiden MV, et al. Cancers of the cervix, vulva, and vagina.
 In: Niederhuber JE, Armitage JO, Kastan MB, Doroshow JH, Tepper JE, eds.
 Abeloff's Clinical Oncology.
 6th ed.
 Philadelphia, PA: Elsevier; 2020:chap 84.